-The answer depends on your own LinkedIn settings.
+The answer to this question depends on your own LinkedIn settings.
 LinkedIn often notifies people when you view their profiles.
-The person may get an email or alert saying you viewed their profile.
-But LinkedIn also gives you control over who can see if you’ve viewed their profile.
+The person may get an email or an alert on the LinkedIn notification page saying you viewed their profile.
+However, LinkedIn also gives you control over who can see if you’ve viewed their profile.
 If you want some anonymity, you can still browse privately without LinkedIn sharing this information.

 You can do this by updating your profile viewing options from the Settings & Privacy page.

 Once you have adjusted your settings, your profile visits will become anonymous.
-People are still going to see that someone viewed their profile after you view their profile, but they will only see that an anonymous person viewed it.
+People are still going to see that someone viewed their profile after you view their profile, but all they will see is that an anonymous person viewed it.

 Do take note that there is a downside to hiding your name using this method.
-As LinkedIn warns you on the settings page, while you become anonymous to other people, they also become anonymous to you.
+As LinkedIn warns you on the Settings page, once you become anonymous to other people, they also become anonymous to you.
 LinkedIn will hide the names of people who view your profile from you after you enable this anonymity option.

-While it may seem strange that a person will prefer anonymity on a social network, there are situations that call for it.
+While it may seem strange that some might prefer anonymity on a social network, there are certain situations that call for it.

-It will also show the viewer’s semi-private profile characteristics such as job title, company, school, and industry.
-LinkedIn might vary the information depending on the member’s privacy settings.
+Also displayed will be the viewer’s semi-private profile characteristics such as job title, company, school, and industry.
+The information provided by LinkedIn may vary depending on that specific user’s prviacy settings.
 Of course, you will not be able to see their name if they have chosen to stay anonymous.